zzhangjii/learning-library/workshops/dvcs-5/LabGuide200.md

 This section walks the you through the analysis of a single data set.

-Key Take Aways from this lab:
+Key takeaways from this lab:
 - Creating projects with data sets and visualizations
 - Understanding the visualization capabilities of DV
 - Telling a story with annotated visualizations